 We’re so excited that you’re interested in applying to the Pittsburgh Campus!
 Let us walk you through what you need to know and keep these tips in mind as you complete the application process.

-We operate on a rolling admission policy, which means that there’s no set deadline for applying to Pitt.
-We review applications and make admissions decisions throughout the year, so it’s to your advantage to apply early—it’ll help you stay ahead of deadlines for scholarships, Pitt Honors, and our Graduate School Guaranteed Admissions Programs.
-We look for a solid senior year curriculum as part of our admissions review, so make sure to keep up the good work your senior year.
-Every application receives a holistic review by taking traditional measures of academic achievement into account, while also looking for what makes you unique and a good fit for Pitt.
+The University Of Pittsburgh operates on a rolling admission policy, which means that for our first-year students and undergraduate programs, there’s no set deadline for applying to Pitt.
+We review all university applications and make admissions decisions throughout the year, so it’s to your advantage to apply for college early—it’ll help you stay ahead of deadlines for scholarships, Frederick Honors College, and our Graduate School Guaranteed Admissions Programs.
+We look for a solid senior year curriculum as part of our university admissions review, so, while applying for college you also should make sure to keep up the good work during your senior year of high school.
+Every university application receives a holistic review by taking traditional measures of academic achievement into account, while also looking for what makes you unique and a good fit to attend college at Pitt.

-This can be the University of Pittsburgh Application, the Common Application, or the Coalition Application–we accept all three and do not prefer one over the other.
+This can be the University of Pittsburgh Application or the Common Application – we do not prefer one over the other.

 Submit your Self-Reported Academic Record (SRAR)